Higher and foundation tiers

 The word and symbolic equation for this reaction are shown below:

-For example lead oxide, copper oxide and iron oxide can all be reduced by heating with carbon as shown in the diagrams above.
-Equations for these reactions are shwon below:
+For example lead oxide, copper oxide and iron oxide can all be reduced by heating with carbon as shown in the diagram above.
+Equations for these reactions are shown below:

-Extracting metals from metal mines is not what you would call an environmentally friendly option!
-The diagram opposite shows a typical open cast copper mine.
+Extracting metals from mines is not what you would call an environmentally friendly option!
+The image opposite shows a typical open cast copper mine.
 It uses large amounts of

-metals would reduce the need for these mines and would also use
+metals then the more we can reduce the need for these mines.

 Plants have been used for many years to clean up land contaminated with heavy